wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-business-intelligence.md

 - Create Endpoints:[How to Set Up Endpoints to a Virtual Machine](/documentation/articles/virtual-machines-set-up-endpoints).

-- SQL Server: See the “Complete Configuration steps to connect to the virtual machine Using SQL Server Management Studio” section of [Provisioning a SQL Server Virtual Machine on Azure](/documentation/articles/virtual-machines-provision-sql-server).
+- SQL Server: See the "Complete Configuration steps to connect to the virtual machine Using SQL Server Management Studio" section of [Provisioning a SQL Server Virtual Machine on Azure](/documentation/articles/virtual-machines-provision-sql-server).

 The following diagram illustrates the ports to open in the VM firewall to allow remote access to features and components on the VM.